NickBalnaves/release_cli/README.md

 - `--flutterVersion`: Version of Flutter to use.
 - `--allowAssetDiffs`: Allow asset diffs.

+**Optional Flags:**

+- `--forceCertRenewal`: Forces `fastlane match` to attempt renewal of certificates/profiles (adds `--force` to the initial run) and enables an automatic retry if output indicates an expired certificate or provisioning profile.

 ##### 2. `ios firebase_app_distribution`

 Deploy an iOS app to Firebase App Distribution.